Interactive LOTTIE Animation with Elementor FREE

 12. Now all the viewers who have skipped the part where we went over how to animate the illustration in After Effects, will join us and we’ll continue this journey together.
 Run the Lottie files website (lottiefiles.com) and the link is in the description.
 If you already have an animated illustration, your steps from now on will be pretty much the same.

 13. Go to the preview option – it opens a preview window.
-Before we start doing all that, it is better to have the Lottie files account created.
+Before we start doing all that, creating the Lottie files account is better.
 This will allow you to upload and save Lottie animations on your account and edit the colors.

 14. Grab your illustration and drop it right there to see, if it actually works and if it has exported the way that you wanted it to.
 Get the JSON file and go to “Edit Layer Colors” option.
 It will open the Lottie editor, so you can go in and change the colors the way you want.